 $ git clone https://gitlab.com/beardog/onionr

 - Install the Python dependencies (virtualenv strongly recommended):

-Everyone is welcome to contribute.
+Everyone is welcome to help out.
 Help is wanted for the following:

 - Development (Get in touch first)

 - Creation of a shared lib for use from other languages and faster proof-of-work

 - Android and IOS development

 - Windows and Mac support (already partially supported, testers needed)

 - General bug fixes and development of new features